Introduction to Qlik Sense – Key Concepts of Qlik Sense

 Bookmarks are made to save the work in the state in which it is presently in.
 Similarly, in Qlik Sense, you can create bookmarks from the bookmark icon given at the toolbar to save the current state of selections made.
 You can open and work in the bookmarked sheet anytime you want.

 A screenshot or snapshot as called in Qlik Sense can be taken of any visualization created in a Qlik Sense app.
 The state of a data object captures forever in the snapshot and does not change with any changes that we make in the original data object.
-We take snapshots for using it in Qlik Sense stories.
+Snapshots are taken for using it in Qlik Sense stories.
 And every visualization that you create is present an icon which is used to take a snapshot of that visualization and is saved as an image.

 Data storytelling is a unique feature of Qlik Sense.
 Using this, you can summarize your data analysis and tell it as a story to share insights and opinions on data you analyzed.
 A story has several slides which have images (snapshots), descriptive texts and shapes used for pointing and emphasizing on important data points.
 So, you can create a story from the icon given at the toolbar.